knpuniversity/phpunit/knpu/mock-return.md

 But there's also a single method called `willReturnValueMap()`: each of these return methods can be called with both styles.

-There's also another called `willReturnCallback()` where you can pass a callback and return whatever value you want.
+There's also one called `willReturnCallback()` where you can pass a callback and return whatever value you want.
 It's got the power of the value map... but is way less weird.